Peter Spuhler

-Peter Christoph Spuhler (/de-CH/; born 9 January 1959) is a Swiss business magnate, industrialist and politician who most notably served on the National Council (Switzerland) from 1999 to 2012 for the Swiss People's Party.
+Peter Christoph Spuhler (/de-CH/; born 9 January 1959 in Seville) is a Swiss business magnate, industrialist and politician who most notably served on the National Council (Switzerland) from 1999 to 2012 for the Swiss People's Party.

 In 1989, Spuhler took-over Stadler Rail, which was founded by the grandfather of his first wife Ernst Stadler, and has served as its chief executive officer 1989 to 2017 and again on an ad interim basis from 2020 until 2023.
 He built the company almost from ground-up to a multinational concern with notable projects such as Caltrain in California.
 His net worth is estimated at $3.9 billion by Forbes magazine.

 Early life

 Spuhler was born 9 January 1959 in Seville, Spain, the older of two children, to Paul Spuhler (1920–2014), a chef, and Margrit Spuhler (née Bossard; 1920–2017).
 His father was the head chef of the Dolder Grand in Zurich, Switzerland from 1960 to 1987.
 He has one younger sister, Maya Spuhler.

 After completing his Matura in Zurich, as well as compulsory military service, Spuhler studied business administration at the University of St. Gallen from 1980 to 1986.
 In his youth he played ice hockey for the Grasshopper Club Zürich.